 Without further ado, let’s dive into our ACSM vs ACE personal trainer certification review!

 The ACSM has a heavy focus on clinical populations and screening clients for chronic disease while ACE is more focused on general resistance training programs and assessing, correcting, and improving client’s functional movement patterns.

-ACSM includes far more in-depth anatomy and exercise science knowledge than the ACE CPT, but fewer practical skills.
+ACSM includes far more in-depth anatomy and exercises science knowledge than the ACE CPT, but fewer practical skills.

 The ACE Integrated Fitness Training® Model is easier to use with general fitness populations than the programming provided by the ACSM.